Carrington, Lincolnshire

 Carrington church is dedicated to St Paul, and was built of red brick in 1816 under the Fen Chapel Act (1816), with its chancel being added in 1872.
 It is a Grade II listed building.
+Carrington and New Bolingbroke were separate ecclesiastical parishes until 1961 when they were united.

 Carrington's school, the Medlam School, was opened in February 1881 by the West Fen United District School Board which existed from 1879 to 1903.
 By the time of its closure in 1987 it was known as Carrington County Primary School.
 Children now attend school in nearby Stickney.

 Carrington Rally is an annual event which has taken place each spring for over 50 years, and is a steam and tractor show which supports local charities.

+The Carrington Glasshouse of Dyson Farming is based in Carrington.
+It is six hectares in size and 424 meters in length, with 700,000 strawberry plants.

 Notable people

 Carrington was the birthplace of William Macbride Childs, the son of the Revd William Linington Childs, vicar of Carrington, and first vice-chancellor of the University of Reading.